Skip to content

 What commercial refrigeration brands can be handled?

-The provider network handles the major commercial refrigeration brands you would expect in a Kansas City restaurant, grocery, or cold storage facility — including Heatcraft, Bohn, Larkin, Russell, Copeland, Trenton, Hussmann, True Manufacturing, Beverage-Air, Continental, Hoshizaki, Manitowoc, Scotsman, Ice-O-Matic, Master-Bilt, Norlake, Kolpak, Traulsen, and many others.
-When you call, please have the equipment nameplate photo or brand and model ready so the request can be matched to a provider with the right experience and parts access.
+Commercial refrigeration providers in the metro routinely work on Heatcraft, Bohn, Larkin, Russell, Copeland, Trenton, Hussmann, True Manufacturing, Beverage-Air, Continental, Hoshizaki, Manitowoc, Scotsman, Ice-O-Matic, Master-Bilt, Norlake, Kolpak, Traulsen, and other major brands.
+Please have the equipment nameplate photo or brand and model ready so the request can be matched to a provider with the right experience and parts access.
+Brand names are referenced for equipment identification only — no manufacturer affiliation is implied.

 Do you handle ice machine repair?

 Yes.
-Commercial ice machine service requests for Manitowoc, Hoshizaki, Scotsman, Ice-O-Matic, Follett, Vogt, and similar units are routed through the same intake.
-Production failures, water issues, scale buildup, condenser problems, and control board issues are all in scope for the commercial ice machine providers in the network.
+Commercial ice machine service requests for Manitowoc, Hoshizaki, Scotsman, Ice-O-Matic, Follett, Vogt, and similar units are handled through the same intake.
+Production failures, water issues, scale buildup, condenser problems, and control board issues are in scope.

-Can you help with food temperature documentation for health department or FDA compliance?
+Can you help with food temperature documentation for health department compliance?

 Are providers licensed and insured?